vishvAsa/kAvyam/laxyam/padyam/kokilA-sandeshaH/2_uttarabhAgaH.md

 to learn the art of my beloved’s graceful walk
 when she comes to bathe in the clear water.
 13

+[^3]: The red light given out by the rubies fools the lotuses into thinking it is sunrise and thus time for them to bloom.

 </details>